frabjous/open-guide-editor/doc/basic-usage.md

 ![oge-buttons](https://github.com/frabjous/open-guide-editor/assets/305948/b145750d-8a4a-4ce8-8ef4-aa201f0de9c7)

-The top panel, when full, looks like the above.
-They do the following:
+These buttons do the following:

 1. (disk) Saves the current file, without any processing.

 2. (checkmark and seal) Commits the current state of the file’s git directory, assuming it has one, with a commit message provided to a prompt.

-3. (open folder) Opens a new file, usually in another tab, unless the current document is unnamed and empty.
+3. (open folder) Opens a new file, usually in another tab, unless the current one is unnamed and empty.

 4. (wrapped lines) Toggles line wrapping on or off.